AGenchev/esc32/README.md

 If you want to improve a bit of it, we may discuss.
 I want to get rid of FLOPS in the control loop, because now it eats too many clock cycles.

 I plan to modify this and reform the project...
-The goal - to compile with FOSS tools completely and to contain all source.
+My goal was to compile with FOSS tools completely and to contain all source.
-I will offer a PCB hardware design to test it.
+I have uploaded a hardware design to test it.

-I will introduce new bugs.
+I will introduce new bugs probably.

-First bug: My version has slower floating point operations.
-Thus the control loop is close to take 100% of the CPU time, which is dangerous, because it's timer-driven, e.t. in IRQ.
-I had to rewrite the control loop in integer.